-Someone who’s a great example of this is Carrie Smith Nicholson of Careful Cents.
 She started off as a financial writer and moved into blogging, then added VA work into the mix.
 Now, several years in, she’s taking steps to become an online business manager.

-So be willing to test things out and explore new opportunities when you find them.
+Be willing to test things out and explore new opportunities when you find them.
 And most importantly, listen to your heart and your head when they tell you which path to follow.

 Have you found your perfect online business niche yet?
 Hit the comments and tell me about it.